gemini-cli-extensions/sql-server/SQL-SERVER.md

 2. **Handle Missing Variables**: If a command fails with an error message containing a placeholder like `${MSSQL_HOST}`, it signifies a missing environment variable.
 Inform the user which variable is missing and instruct them to set it.

-3. **Handle Permission Errors**: If an operation fails due to permission, it is likely that the user does not have the correct privileges on the MySQL database.
+3. **Handle Permission Errors**: If an operation fails due to permission, it is likely that the user does not have the correct privileges on the SQL Server database.
 Database-level permissions (e.g., SELECT, INSERT) are required to execute queries.